-You can register your trademark in Cambodia by filing an application at the Department of Intellectual Property (DIP), Ministry of Commerce.
-The protection of your trademark in Cambodia has a duration of 10 years and is renewable indefinitely for similar periods.
+You can register your trademark in Lao PDR by filing an application at the Department of Intellectual Property (DIP), Ministry of Industry and Commerce.
+The registration of your trademark in Lao PDR has a duration of 10 years and is renewable indefinitely for similar periods.
 Managing your brand implies regularly renewing your trademarks and enforcing your rights against infringers and counterfeiters.
 The assignment and licensing of trademark rights may play a significant role in brand commercialisation through partnership, merger and franchising initiatives.